-A dossier comprises five documents, which should be submitted by email as separate documents to email@example.com.
+A dossier comprises six documents, which should be submitted by email as separate documents to email@example.com.

 1. Nomination Form

 Citations will have a maximum length of 70 words.
 The citation should concentrate on the candidate’s original contributions to research and scholarship and should be written so that it can be understood by non-specialists.
 The citation normally does not play a role in the assessment of a nomination by the selection committee since the information it contains will be repeated in the detailed assessment.
 While there is no standard form for citations, the citation should include at least the basic information in the following order: full name of the nominee; institutional affiliation (if any); and discipline or artistic field.

 The nominator must, except in the case of an institutional nomination, be a Member of the College or a Fellow of the Society.
 Where the nomination is made by an Institutional Member, the Primary Nominator shall be the President or CEO of the university or organization.

 The letter from a Primary Nominator should introduce the nomination.
 It is expected that the letter will be about one page in length, detailing the highlights of the candidate’s career, illustrating how the candidate meets the criteria, and explains whether the candidate has experienced a career interruption.
 The letter should list the names of the referee whose letter is also attached to the nomination, with a brief indication of why that referee has been selected.
 It is important to append a brief biography (250 words maximum) of the referee as the last page of the referee letter.
 If the referee has a website it is also helpful to provide a link.

 The dossier will be reviewed by individuals outside of the candidate’s direct field of study.
 It would be helpful for the cover letter to define the usual level of publications and/or grants for the candidate’s field of study.

 The cover letter should not repeat information in the detailed appraisal of the nominee; nor should it be cast as an additional letter of reference.
 Committees do not take into account statements of a referential character contained in letters of presentation.